KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 # Draco Bitstream Specification

+Present document structure here?

+This document is structured as follows.
+The first part describes the individual data blocks of a Draco compressed file.

+The second part shows the algorithmic details by giving a C++ like pseudocode listing.

 # Draco File Format

 All Draco encoded mesh files are comprised of four main sections.
-This first section is the header.
-The second section contains the metadata.
-This section is optional.
+The first section is the header.
+An optional second section contains metadata.
 The third section contains the connectivity data.
 The fourth section contains the attribute data.
+Note, that each section has its own additional header to store specific data needed for the actual decoding algorithm.
+Named sections are dependent upon each other.
+This means, they have to be decoded in sequence.

 <figure>
   <img alt="" src="figures/DracoFileFormat.svg">
-  <figcaption>Figure 1.
-Draco file format.</figcaption>
+  <figcaption></figcaption>
 </figure>

-The header must be decoded first, then the metadata section (if present), then the connectivity section, and then the attribute section.